yyklee/Experimentation/README.md

 ## Statistics for Experiments
 **[Behavioral Experiments with R](https://github.com/yyklee/R-for-behavioral-experimentations):**
-I have organized R syntax for Research Assistants and to help perform various analytical methods, including linear and logistic regression, ANOVA, multi-level modeling, testing for assumptions, and calculating effect sizes.
+I have organized R syntax for Research Assistants and to help analyze various behavioral science experiments.
+It includes syntax for linear and logistic regression, ANOVA, multi-level modeling as well as methods to test for assumptions and calculate effect sizes.

 ## Blog Posts on Online Experiments & Causal Inferences
 - **Key Terms in Experimentations**